Mehdi0Mirzaei/How-to-count-unique-values-inside-a-list/README.md

-# How-to-count-unique-values-inside-a-list
+### How-to-count-unique-values-inside-a-list
-This is challenge question.
+## This is challenge question.
+# How to count unique values inside a list.